Earn Your MSN FNP Online

 - Must maintain an active unencumbered registered nurse license.
 Licensure exam must be equivalent to NCLEX-RN examination.
 (If a student holds active licenses in more than one state/jurisdiction, all licenses must be unencumbered.)

-- Must have an earned bachelor’s degree from an accredited nursing program (ACEN, CCNE and CNEA) with a minimum cumulative GPA of 3.0.
+- Must have an earned bachelor’s degree from an accredited nursing program (ACEN, CCNE or CNEA).

 - Must complete the MSN Program Acknowledgement Form